jesper72/dhl-autofiller/README.md

   }
 ]
 ```

+## Limitations
-The extension currently does not support any authentication when calling the endpoint
+* The extension currently does not support any authentication when calling the endpoint
+* The extension is only available in swedish